Chapter 12:

 “Erin, we only recently met, yet we’ve been through so much together, haven’t we?”

+It took Erin a moment to collect her thoughts, but when she did, she delved straight into business.
 “Kugo, I’m sorry, but I didn’t see her.
 She must have left as soon as she killed the other monster.
 Me and the rest of the villagers thought you killed them both.
 They even said you could stay in the hospital for free, for as long as you want, because of that,” she explained.

-Well, never mind, then.
+Damn.
+Never mind, then.

 I closed my eyes.
 “I’m going back to sleep.
 Could you please refill the gourd and leave it here?”
 I asked.

 Erin clearly wanted to stay and talk about all the insanity I’d just laid on her, but she must have known she wasn’t getting more out of me.
 She nodded and walked off.
-I fell asleep before she returned.
+“Make sure you don’t pee the bed!” she loudly said, as she exited the room.

-“Go on, ask away,” I encouraged.
+“Go on, ask away,” I sighed.

 She squealed in excitement and began bombarding me with questions.
 “What is Earth like?
+How big is it?
 Do you also have horses?
-How big is it?
 Is Earth technology better or worse than ours?”

 “That doesn’t tell me anything,” she moaned.